bhanu451/Attendance-through-face-recognition/README.md

 imutils
 numpy

-3️⃣ Run the Program
+# 3️⃣ Run the Program
-python face_recognition_attendance.py
+hello.py

-🧭 Usage Instructions
+# 🧭 Usage Instructions

 Once you run the script, you’ll see the following menu: